 Some of Oregon’s most incredible destinations are deep underground.
 Oregon’s caves are a unique attraction in the high desert – more than 813 in Deschutes county alone – and home for protected and vulnerable creatures like bats and other native species.
 Join Bend-based Wanderlust Tours for a safe guided cave tour while removing trash and graffiti from sensitive habitats.
 Pre-registration and a suggested donation of $30 are all you need to join.
 They’ll provide everything else, including a helmet, headlamp, bucket, and trash bags, as well as transportation to and from the cave site from Bend, Oregon.
 Caves aren’t your thing?
 Check back throughout the year for voluntour events at various sites in Central Oregon.

-While you’re visiting, consider taking Bend’s Pledge for the Wild, a direct tax-deductible donation to the Bend Sustainability Fund, a grant program that funds projects that protect, steward, and create sustainable recreational resources and outdoor experiences in Bend’s backyard.
+While you’re visiting, consider checking out the Bend Sustainability Fund, a grant program that funds projects that protect, steward and create sustainable recreational resources and outdoor experiences in Bend’s backyard.
 You’ll be supporting responsible tourism in these wild spaces we all love, and supporting those “free” services you enjoy on local trails, parks and other public spaces.

 Support Diversity in the Oregon Wine Industry